tjvantoll/articles/master-detail/article.md

 This article is a comprehensive step-by-step tutorial for creating master-detail UIs with Angular.
 If you follow along throughout you should know everything you need to build your own master-detail interfaces for your clients or company.
 There’s a lot to cover, so let’s jump right in.

 > Side note: Angular’s applicability for these sort of mobile-centric user interfaces is one of the reasons the library works so well in frameworks like [NativeScript](https://www.nativescript.org/).
-Although this tutorial covers using Angular to build a web app, you can use a nearly identical approach to [build a native iOS and Android app that leverages more performant native user interface components](http://docs.nativescript.org/angular/tutorial/ng-chapter-0).
+Although this tutorial covers using Angular to build a web app, a fully functional NativeScript implementation for building native iOS and Android apps is [available on GitHub](https://github.com/tjvantoll/angular-master-detail) for your reference.

 ## Setting up